alan-turing-institute/ADViCE/content/community-guidelines/code-of-conduct.md

 ## Report Handling Process

-After receiving a report, the project manager (or person handling the report), will review the incident report and follow this process to determine the cause and consequences that violated this Code of Conduct and take further actions:
+After receiving a report, the person handling the report will review the incident report and follow this process to determine the cause and consequences that violated this Participation Guidelines and take further actions:
-The project Managers will reach out to the reporter to ask for further information if the submitted report is not complete or needs some additional context.
-The project Manager will also ensure that person impacted or harmed by the reported incident is safe and identify how they can be further supported.
+The administrators will reach out to the reporter to ask for further information if the submitted report is not complete or needs some additional context.
+The administrators will also ensure that person impacted or harmed by the reported incident is safe and identify how they can be further supported.
 A meeting with the reportee will be scheduled where the person handling the report will discuss four questions:
 •	What happened?
 •	What were you thinking at the time?